The Octagon House: 1815–1960s

 John Tayloe III died in 1828 while staying at the Octagon.
 Ann Ogle Tayloe lived in the Octagon until her death in 1855.
 Both John and Ann were buried at Mount Airy.
 After Ann's death, the Tayloe children began renting out the house.
 It was rented to a girls' school in the 1860s, and the Federal government in the 1870s, when it served as office space for the Hydrographic Office of the U.S. Navy.
 By the 1880s, the house was occupied by 10 families, probably one living in each room, tenement-apartment-style.
 The residents were probably mostly workers in the factories that populated Foggy Bottom.

 In 1898, the American Institute of Architects (AIA) selected the Octagon to be their new national headquarters.
 They rented the building for 4 years, and then purchased it outright in 1902.
+Under president of the AIA, D. Everett Waid, in 1927, "A scheme was approved to preserve the Octagon’s smokehouse and stables and to build offices and a library" behind the existing Octagon House but the construction was delayed until 1940 after Waid donated $300,000 to the AIA to commence the work largely to Waid's design specifications.
 The Octagon would continue to serve as AIA's headquarters until the construction of the current headquarters building in the 1960s.